Energy Asset Concession

 Annual Energy Savings

-The project transfers the risk of energy asset renewal to Bernhard over the full 15-year term, eliminating over $3 million from Midland Health’s future budgets.
+The project transfers the risk of energy asset renewal to Bernhard over the full 15-year term, eliminating more than $3 million from Midland Health’s future budgets.
 At the conclusion of the agreement, the energy assets are to be handed back to Midland Health in good working order and at no cost to Midland Health.